D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

    flattened temporary namelist for Fortran.
 2. Fortran reads that normalized namelist and performs the Monte Carlo calculation.
-3. After Fortran runs, Python will read the output files and produce the requested plots and other presentation-level results.
+3. After Fortran runs, Python reads the output files, constructs the energy-pitch sink products, and produces the requested plots.

 At the present development stage, the Python input wrapper, Fortran configuration and HDF5 readers, neutral-parameter construction, and artificial